-The 2004 Infiniti QX56 is designed to target luxury SUV buyers who are looking for something new and different, providing a combination of practical elegance and ergonomic thoughtfulness with a rewarding level of comfort and indulgence.
+Infiniti QX56 is designed for luxury SUV buyers who are looking for something new and different, providing a combination of practical elegance and ergonomic thoughtfulness with a rewarding level of comfort and indulgence.

 The exterior design also offers a long list of additional features, including chrome front door handles, dual power-adjustable heated chrome side mirrors with puddle lamps, privacy glass for the 2nd and 3rd rows and power-operated flip-out rear quarter windows.
 Also offered as standard equipment is a Rear Proximity Sensor (back-up obstacle warning system) in the rear bumper.

-The optional Infiniti RearView Monitor system, like that offered with the flagship Q45 and M45 sedans, utilizes a small CCD camera discretely located in the rear license plate finisher to provide a picture of what is behind the vehicle (projected on the QX56's standard navigation system LCD monitor) to help assist in backing up.
+The Infiniti RearView Monitor system, like that offered with the flagship Q45 sedan, utilizes a small CCD camera discretely located in the rear license plate finisher to provide a picture of what is behind the vehicle (projected on the QX56's standard navigation system LCD monitor) to help assist in backing up.

 The QX56’s opulent interior parallels Infiniti cars.
-Taking advantage of its long 123.2-inch wheelbase and manageable 206.9-inch overall length, the QX56’s designers filled the new SUV’s spacious interior with a high level of roominess, comfort and convenience features – and one other thing, a distinctively luxurious atmosphere.
+Taking advantage of its long 123.2-inch wheelbase and manageable 206.9-inch overall length, the QX56’s designers filled the SUV’s spacious interior with a high level of roominess, comfort and convenience features – and one other thing, a distinctively luxurious atmosphere.

 The interior starts with modern styling of the instrument panel, seats and storage areas and the use of first quality materials such as Sojourner® leather-appointed seating surfaces and thick (16-oz.)
 Tuscano carpeting.
 Genuine Dark Macore or Blonde Apaya wood trim is used on the center console cover and steering wheel, with aluminum accents on the steering wheel trim and instrument panel finisher.

 The standard seating configuration includes fold-flat 2nd row captain’s chairs with integrated armrests, removable 2nd row center console.
 A fold-flat 2nd row bench seat is also available, providing 8-passenger seating if desired.
 A 60/40 split fold-flat 3rd row seat is standard for 2006.

 The front seats feature 10-way power adjustment for the driver and 8-way power adjustment for the passenger, while both the front and 2nd row seats are heated.
-The front passenger seat folds down and includes a recessed “work area” and cup holders.
-The QX56 also offers 2nd row legroom of 41.9 inches and large front center console storage capacity.
+The front passenger seat folds down and includes a recessed “work area.”
+The QX56 also offers 2nd row leg room of 41.9 inches and large front center console storage capacity.